mastermueez/A-Cost-Effective-Framework-to-Predict-the-Ripeness-of-any-Fruit-Based-on-Color-Space/README.md

 This repository contains the code and dataset used for this [paper](https://ieeexplore.ieee.org/abstract/document/9231002).
 Please cite the paper if you use the code here as part of a published research project.

 @inproceedings{mueez2020cost,
-&nbsp;title={A Cost-Effective Framework to Predict the Ripeness of any Fruit Based on Color Space},
+&nbsp; &nbsp; title={A Cost-Effective Framework to Predict the Ripeness of any Fruit Based on Color Space},
   author={Mueez, Abdul},
   booktitle={2020 IEEE Region 10 Symposium (TENSYMP)},
   pages={1729--1733},